Boosting economic growth in the face of rising retirement

 An additional aspect under the purview of societal consequences involves the intensified strain on healthcare infrastructures.
 As a more significant portion of the populace transitions into retirement, there ensues a consequential surge in requisites for medical services.
 The Thai economy, along with others, confronts the obstacle of providing sufficient healthcare to its ageing demographic whilst maintaining enduring sustainability.

-Moreover, the transition towards an elder workforce accentuates the imperative for extensive social support structures beyond mere healthcare provisions, including social security and community-oriented services.
+The need for strong social support systems, such as social security and community services, is highlighted by the ageing workforce.
 Such infrastructures are crucial in maintaining a satisfactory quality of life for elder individuals, thus indirectly contributing to economic and social stability within a country.

 The economic impact of rising retirement rates